INTERNATIONAL ECONOMICS AND GLOBALIZATION

-The course consists of 36 hours of frontal lectures in English, and is held both live (in presence) and online.
-In compliance with UniTo provisions about teaching activities for the 2021-22 academic year, as well as on the opportunity to promote blended approaches to teaching, all lectures will also be live video streaming events.
-Lecture materials and other teaching materials will be made available on the Moodle platform page for this course (students are required to register at the link reported at the bottom of the page).
+The course consists of 36 hours of frontal face-to-face lectures in English.
+Additional teaching materials will be available on the Moodle platform page for this course (students must register at the link reported at the bottom of the page).

-Students will in any case be actively engaged in learning, and will be asked to apply and contextualize the theoretical concepts acquired in real-life issues, by producing solutions and arguments for specific case studies.
-The teacher will schedule meetings for interacting and discussing the course contents with students who are forced to miss class and to study online.
+Students will be actively engaged in learning and asked to apply and contextualize the theoretical concepts acquired in real-life issues by producing solutions and arguments for specific case studies.

 Modalità di verifica dell'apprendimento

-In general, in this course, assessment is through a written exam at the end of the course (requiring physical presence; it can be carried out remotely in the event that particular conditions arise, in compliance with Anti-Covid national protocols and future Rectoral Decrees) on the whole ensemble of topics covered during the course.
+In this course, assessment is through a written exam at the end of the course (requiring physical presence; it can be carried out remotely in case of COVID-19 positivity or of residence abroad but only if students cannot come to Italy because of restrictions for international travels; these conditions must be self-certified when booking the exam) on the whole ensemble of topics covered during the course.

 - - -

-Students who are forced to miss class and to take the exam online (if particular conditions arise, in compliance with Anti-Covid national protocols and future Rectoral Decrees) are allowed to take an oral examination on Webex of some twenty minutes, aiming at verifying whether they have acquired the main contents of the course as well as the competencies required to analyse the problem of policy space in a context of globalization.
-The examination is based upon the textbooks and teaching material listed in this page (maximum score of 30/30).
+Students who are forced to miss class and to take the exam online (see above) are allowed to take an oral examination on Webex (https://unito.webex.com/meet/mario.cedrini) of some twenty minutes, aiming at verifying whether they have acquired the main contents of the course as well as the competencies required to analyze the problem of policy space in a context of globalization.
+The examination is based on the textbooks and teaching material listed on this page (maximum score of 30/30).